 After completing these steps, the Qt Framework you specified will be shown under the heading Manual.
 You can now use this Qt Framework to configure kits and projects.

-2. Go to the downloads page, and select the Windows download for the most recent version of ArcGIS Maps SDK for Qt.
-Note that you can download older versions as well as other development platforms.
+Go to the downloads page, and select the Windows download for the most recent version of the ArcGIS Maps SDK for Qt.
+From the downloads page, you can download older versions as well as other development platforms.

-5. After the setup program finishes, the post-installer script runs.
-This integrates ArcGIS Maps SDK for Qt with your installation of the Qt Framework and Qt Creator.
-Please note that the post-installer script needs read/write access to the User Profile's AppData folder.
+As part of this default option of the Windows PowerShell script, the ArcGIS Maps SDK for Qt is integrated with your installation of Qt Creator.
+The Windows PowerShell script will need read/write access to the User Profile's

 In Qt Creator, a kit defines how to build an app for a target device.
 Set up a kit for each target device to which you will deploy your app so that you can develop and test for that device.
 Each kit must include references to the compiler, the Qt Framework, and the debugger.
 At minimum, you should set up a desktop kit.